SHOSHA Activities - Outline of Transactions

 3.Huge sales volume and massive business scale

-Global operations and a diverse set of transactions
+Global Operations and a Diverse Set of Transactions

-The SHOSHA are committed to global scale operations and engage in four major patterns of transactions.
+Shosha are committed to global scale operations and engage in four major patterns of transactions.

-Lastly, this huge sales volume used to be regarded, in the context of growth strategy, as one of the most important management barometers during Japan's high economic growth period.
+This huge sales volume used to be regarded, in the context of growth strategy, as one of the most important management barometers during Japan's high economic growth period.
 However, with the trend toward globalization starting in the 1990's, alignment with global standards drove a shift in management strategy from going after even larger sales volume to pursuing returns commensurate with the asset risk, i.e. putting more emphasis on profitability.